A book is the oldest technology of solitude.

 Voices that deserve form.

+Books are our canonical artifact, the form we press toward in an age of content collapse.
 We are a small studio.
 We use every tool at hand to make books that couldn't have been made before.
 Some voices were never going to write the book themselves.
-Now they can : : the dyslexic thinker brilliant in conversation, the practitioner with forty years of unwritten expertise, the field-defining mind locked behind a language barrier.
-Books are our canonical artifact, the form we press toward in an age of content collapse.
-The work is broader than the book, but the book remains the form.
+Now they can: the dyslexic thinker brilliant in conversation, the practitioner with forty years of unwritten expertise, the field-defining mind locked behind a language barrier.
+The work is broader than the book.
+The book remains the form.

 This is the third time.